 The problem with any local storage device, external HD or NAS, is that they’re susceptible to the same sorts of things that could lead to the demise of your computer hard drive: fires, floods, burglaries, house-swallowing sinkholes — the usual.

 The server facilities used for online backup are better suited to handle such problems thanks to prevention measures like fire suppression systems, raised floors, environmental controls, biometric scanners, guard patrols and backup power supplies.
-Some backup providers, like Acronis Backup (read our Acronis Backup review), also host your files in multiple data centers.
+Some backup providers, like Acronis Cyber Protect (read our Acronis Cyber Protect review), also host your files in multiple data centers.

 The crucial benefit of online backup, then, is reliability.
 For those with irreplaceable files, that’s at least as important as speed.